Madhouse (1981 film): Home media

-In 2004, the film was passed by the BBFC and was released uncut on DVD by Film 2000, and was released in the U.S by Dark Sky Films in 2008.
+In 2004, the film was passed by the BBFC and was released uncut on DVD by Film 2000, and was released in the U.S. by Dark Sky Films in 2008.
 In June 2017, the film was released in the United States and United Kingdom in a Blu-ray & DVD combination package from Arrow Films, featuring a new 4K restoration of the original film elements.

-Critical reception
+Reception

 Mick Martin and Marsha Porter of the DVD and Video Guide awarded the film three out of five stars, noting: "Although the story sounds simple, there are some surprises.
 Stylishly filmed and well acted, with a bigger budget this might have been a classic.
 As it is, it's worth a look."

 Ian Jane of DVD Talk wrote: "Despite the ridiculousness of the script and the mediocrity of the acting, Madhouse has enough gore and ludicrous set pieces to make it worth a look for slasher fans."
 Tom Becker of DVD Verdict opined, "Little touches of audacity notwithstanding, Madhouse ends up being a mediocre chiller with some unintentional laughs."

 Jim Harper commented "The buildup is far more successful than the climax, which will leave most viewers disappointed.
 The annoying musical score by Riz Ortolani.....makes far too much use of cliched nursery rhyme melodies."
 He said most gore fans seek out the film simply because of the splatter sequence in which a power drill is used to kill a dog.